Hugh Gorge Junction

-Hugh Gorge Junction is located on Section 5 of the Larapinta Trail in the West MacDonnells.
+Hugh Gorge Junction is located on Section 5 of the Larapinta Trail in the West MacDonnell Ranges.

 After climbing over the rocky saddle you gradually descend until you reach the richly vegetated Hugh River.
 The trail then continues downstream through the lower part of Hugh Gorge, taking you into spectacular scenery, with the orange oxide wall of the gorge contrasting sharply with the bleached and water worn boulders of the watercourse.

-You may need to negotiate small, stretches of very cold water.
-The strongest botanical feature of Hugh Gorge is the impressive Black Tea trees, with their deeply textured bark and pedestal roots.
+You may need to negotiate small stretches of very cold water.
+The strongest botanical feature of Hugh Gorge is the impressive Black Tea-trees, with their deeply textured bark and profuse creamy white flowers.